-Web Design is not exception.
+Web design for a small business is no exception.
 Studies have shown that not only the site structure but also the colour and combination of patterns and colour affect consumer behaviour.

 As a small business website owner, it pays to know how your web design colours impact your audience.

-How much thought do you put in to your design?
+How much thought do you put into your small business web design?
 You spend time planning the pages, the categories and the keywords.
 Then comes the difficult task of putting the colour in.
 How do you decide what is best for your industry or niche?

 Colour does impact conversion, sales, time on page and much more.